Skip to content

 You Can Help Stop This

-No matter where it originates, wool is a product of a cruel industry.
+No matter where it originates, wool is a product of the cruel wool industry.
 The best way to help sheep like those seen in PETA’s exposés is simply not to buy wool.

 Like leather, fur, and down, wool is stolen from individuals who are reduced to the sum of their body parts—and, in most cases, whose babies are reduced to “byproducts.”
 The process of exploitation is a testament to greed, as wool is one of the last things that humans seize from sheep’s bodies after stripping them of every dignity and right that is theirs.